rickbergfalk/postgrator/README.md

 You might want to choose the JS file approach, in order to make use (secret) environment variables such as the above.

+When using JS files, the file content nor the resulting script is checksum validated.

 Support for asynchronous functions is provided, in the event you need to retrieve data from a external source, for example: